richieYT-wan/ADA-p4-data-story/index.md

 In conclusion, birds of a green feather flock together, when birds with sad, red feathers get separated from the pack !

+### References

+Related paper :
+- J. Leskovec, D. Huttenlocher, and J. Kleinberg, ‘Signed networks in social media’, in Proceedings of the 28th international conference on Human factors in computing systems
+- Ciotti, Valerio.
+Positive and negative connections and homophily in complex networks.
+Diss.
+Queen Mary University of London, 2018.